 For many years, LifeWire has offered individual mental health therapy to survivors and their children as part of our advocacy services.
 And starting last year, LifeWire began to offer therapy groups in addition to individual support.

 Mental health therapy groups combine the professional skills of a therapist with peer support, which can decrease the isolation many survivors feel after leaving an abusive relationship.
-Hearing similar experiences from other group members can be helpful in the healing process, and survivors can learn and practice coping skills together.
-In addition, the survivors who participate in therapy group together begin to develop community and accountability with one another.
+Hearing similar experiences from other group members can help the healing process, and survivors can learn and practice coping skills together.
+Also, the survivors who participate in therapy group together begin to develop community and accountability with one another.